trust-net/dag-documentation/README.md

 Just like a common internet (with its middle layer protocol suites) supports all different web applications with their independent security needs -- similarly "Trust-Net" is intended to be a common network for different DLT capable applications and use cases.
 Protocol is agnostic to applications, and hence a shared network by different applications results in "ammortization" of network security.

-# Rules of Engagement

-## Separation of Concerns
+# Separation of Concerns
 One key philosphy behind Trust-Net's DAG protocol is to separate out an application's correctness from network security.
+Since network is application agnostic, not all nodes in the network process an application's transaction.
+Only the nodes where an application's instance is registered will be the one where application's transaction will be processed (and hence correctness of those transaction established).
+However, independent of the transaction processing, all nodes in the network participate on network security ("fault tolerance") by validating transaction ordering, non-alterability and ownership.

+## Correctness
 **Q:**    Does this means consensus security (correctness) is weak in this network?
 **A:**    True that the number of nodes at which transaction is processed is less than the total number of nodes in the network.
 Hence, strength of consensus security is bounded by the number of application nodes (an application node is a node that is part of the application’s shard).
 This limitation (consensus security == application node count) does not changes.
 However, our protocol separates “consensus” from “non-alterability” — which means that the strength of “non-alterability” security is based on number of network nodes, regardless of the number of application nodes.
 Hence, overall our network provides better security, due to added “non-alterability” to any application node.

+## Fault Tolerance
 **Q:**    What is the fault-tolerance of the protocol?
 **A:**    Let N be the number of network nodes, and let A be the number of application nodes, for an application “A” on a network “N”.
 Hence,
 * “non-alterability” = f(N)